 Caution: This test will overwrite the contents of memory.
 You will need to rewrite non-volatile memory after running this command.
-If you test Multibus memory, you will need to reload the system to restore correct operation of the network interfaces.
+If you test Multibus memory, for example, the memory used by a CSC-R Token Ring interface, you will need to reload the system to restore correct operation of the network interfaces.